Evolving-AI-Lab/synthesizing/README.md

 ## Licenses
 Note that while the code in this repository is licensed under MIT License, the pre-trained models used by the code have their own licenses.
-Specifically, the image generator networks are for non-commercial use only.
+* Specifically, the image generator networks are for non-commercial use only.
 See their [page](http://lmb.informatik.uni-freiburg.de/resources/software.php) for more.
-Specifically, (including the image generator network